How AR Will Redefine FOOH Advertising in 2025

 3. Data-driven insights

 AR makes it so much easier for brands to track how their campaigns are performing.
-Every time someone interacts with an AR experience – like scanning a QR code, trying out an immersive feature, or claiming an offer – that data can be tracked.
-This gives brands super useful info, like how long people engage, how often they interact, or how many actually convert into customers.
+Every time a person uses an AR experience, like scanning a QR code or claiming an offer, we can track that data.

 4. Global Scalability with Minimal Adjustments